AustinHackers/austinhackers.github.io/rules.md

 material with us in a safe manner that allows feedback and fostering of new ideas.
 You will be ejected from the meeting location if you violate this rule.

-Do not discuss presentations or conversations at AHA outside of the meeting, with a journalist, with your boss, or with a representative of a relevant vendor.
-Any confirms leaks will result in a lifetime ban from all future AHA meetings.
+Do not discuss presentations or conversations at AHA outside of the meeting, with anyone.
+Examples would include discussing presentations with with a journalist, with your boss, or with a representative of a relevant vendor.
+Any confirmed leaks will result in a lifetime ban from all future AHA meetings.

 * We HATE long talks.
 The beauty of AHA is that if you don't like or don't know the content of a talk, wait 5-10 minutes for the next one.
 IF YOU PLAN TO SPEAK LONGER THAN 10 MINUTES you must notify the personal maintaining